This topic describes how to use the Elastic Compute Service (ECS) console and Alibaba Cloud CLI to query and handle ECS system events.

 3. View pending system events.

-If a number appears next to a category of system events, it indicates that some events of this category are pending.
+If a number is displayed next to a category of system events, specific events of the category are pending.
 Different handling methods are recommended for different system events.
-For example, for an instance expiration event, we recommend that you renew the expired instance.
+For an instance expiration event, we recommend that you renew the expired instance.
 For a local disk damage event, we recommend that you repair the damaged local disk.
-You can manually execute the O&M task related to an event as instructed in the ECS console, or wait for the task to be automatically executed. eventpage
+You can manually run the O&M task that is related to an event by following the instructions in the ECS console, or wait for the task to automatically run.

-For more information, see Restart instances or RebootInstance.
+For more information, see Restart an instance or RebootInstance.

-1. Call the DescribeInstances operation to obtain the ID of an instance.
+1. Call the DescribeInstances operation to query the ID of an instance.

 aliyun ecs DescribeInstances --RegionId <TheRegionId> --output cols=InstanceId,InstanceName rows=Instances.Instance[]